 Type 2 Diabetes

 Accounting for 90% of all diabetes cases type 2 diabetes is more prevalent in adults.
-In this situation, there is an inefficient use of insulin by the body or decreased production of insulin which leads to abnormally raised blood sugar levels.
-The cornerstone for the treatment of diabetes type 2 is lifestyle changes.
+In this situation, there is an inefficient use of insulin by the body or decreased production of insulin.
+This leads to abnormally raised blood sugar levels.
+The cornerstone to treat diabetes type 2 is lifestyle changes.
 These include incorporating physical activity in your daily life, reducing excess weight, and eating a healthy diet.
 With advancing, age people with this condition may require help from oral drugs or injectable insulin to maintain blood sugar levels in a healthy range.

 This is the type associated with women specifically as it develops during pregnancy and usually resolves afterward.
 The presence f gestational diabetes increases health-associated risks for both mother and child.
-Moreover, such women and their children are ta an elevated risk for the development of type 2 diabetes later in their lives.
+Moreover, such women and their children are at an elevated risk for the development of type 2 diabetes later.
 Diabetes screening in pregnancy is essential to ensure the safety of both mother and child.

 Specific Types of Diabetes

 - Monogenic diabetes syndrome which includes neonatal diabetes and MODY (maturity-onset diabetes in young)

 - Diseases of the exocrine pancreas include cystic fibrosis and pancreatitis.

 - Drug-induced diabetes arises because of the use of glucocorticoids and drugs used for AIDS and organ transplantation.